Virakal/WoWThon/README.md

   listings but can't be directly accessed
 - Considering moving the constants to API methods, or moving the API's static methods out in to the wowthon package
-- Caching of results and other peformance boosts
-- Eventually replace most or all dicts with objects?
+- Eventually replace most or all dicts with objects
 - Wowhead integration for data not exposed by Blizzard (particularly spells)
 - Add more examples
 - Method of installing